 Barber training typically lasts nine months and leads to a diploma.
 Training programs are offered at many 2-year public colleges and at some private schools, and students need to check state licensing requirements before selecting a program.

 Barbering is usually offered as a certificate or diploma program through community colleges, technical colleges, beauty schools and specialized barbering schools.
 General course topics include cutting, hairstyling, state laws and regulations, coloring and ethics.

-All barbers must be licensed in the U.S. Licensure usually requires graduating from a state-approved barber school, completing a written test and demonstrating one's skills.
-Before enrolling in a program, students should make sure that all of the state requirements will be met in the program and that it is a state-approved training program.
-Prospective students may want to find out what percentage of graduates pass the licensure exam on the first try.
+- Before enrolling in a program, students should make sure that all of the state requirements will be met in the program and that it is a state-approved training program.

-Because barbers interact with clients, good customer service and customer relations skills are important.
-Students may want to look for programs that offer courses in human relations and marketing that help them develop customer service and customer relations skills.
-Many barbers are self-employed.
-Students who want to run their own businesses might consider enrolling in a program that offers courses in finance, management and sales.
+- Students may want to look for programs that offer courses in human relations and marketing that help them develop customer service and customer relations skills.

 Barbering School Program Overview